freevariable/Sydneus-Serverless-Astrophysics/README.md

 We encourage you to consider one of the following installation modes:
 - Ubuntu vanilla (for test)
-- Ubuntu + HAproxy + UWSGI (for unmanaged production)
+- Ubuntu + HAproxy + nginx + UWSGI (for unmanaged production)
 - Amazon Fargate (for managed production)
 - Azure Kubernetes AKS (for managed production)

 ### Installation (Ubuntu vanilla)
 sudo apt-get update

-sudo apt-get install -y redis-server python curl python-redis python-flask python-flask-api
+sudo apt-get install -y redis-server python curl python-redis python-flask

 Then: clone **Sydneus** from GitHub and... voila!